philipturner/swift-colab/README.md

 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit
 ```

-In another browser tab, open one of the tutorials...
+In another browser tab, open one of the tutorials.

 > I'm testing an idea of reusing the same session across multiple notebooks, avoiding the 2 minutes of recompiling S4TF.
 Solution: delete all the cells in one notebook, then copy/paste all cells from another notebook. (show how to select all the cells in menu bar) - `Edit > Select all cells` -> Cmd/Ctrl + C -> `Edit > Select all cells` -> Cmd/Ctrl + V